<This post contains affiliate links so that the reader can easily locate the items mentioned in the article. Thank you>

 The art of brewing, serving, and drinking tea has been part of human culture all over the world for ages.
 One of the oldest ones known to modern humans, the Chinese tea ceremony, dates back to the 8th century BC and has become an integral part of everyday Chinese life.

 There’s more to tea culture than just enjoying a good cup of tea or looking for the best way to brew to get the ultimate taste.
-If you look a little deeper, you will be aware that there are metaphorical meanings, symbolisms, and even mysticism behind every served cup of tea.
+If you look a little deeper, you will be aware that there are metaphorical meanings, symbolism, and even mysticism behind every served cup of tea.
 So go ahead, take that deeper look and Tasseography will open your eyes and your mind to the possibilities!

 A Brief History of Tasseography